 - EBR 7C

 - ACSS Apollo 6.5

-Ultimately, a good reticle design starts with simple design that isn't too complex to understand or requires too much mental energy to process.
+Ultimately, a good scope reticle design starts with simple design that isn't too complex to understand or requires too much mental energy to process.

 Glass clarity & magnification

 Scopes for 6.5 Creedmoor require exceptional glass clarity balanced to shooters' budget and intended use of 6.5 rifles.
 The hunters prefer larger objective bells because bigger lenses are ideal for low-light conditions such as at dawn and dusk.